William Kissam Vanderbilt: Death and legacy

 Vanderbilt died in Paris on July 22, 1920.
 His remains were brought home and interred in the Vanderbilt family mausoleum in New Dorp, Staten Island, New York.

 Vanderbilt's portrait, painted by F. W. Wright from an original painting by Richard Hall between 1911 and 1921, was donated to Vanderbilt University in 1921; it is hung in Kirkland Hall.

 Vanderbilt was a founding member of the Jekyll Island Club also known as the Millionaires Club, on Jekyll Island, Georgia.

 Estate

-Follow his death, Vanderbilt's gross estate was valued at $54,530,966.59; after deductions for debts, administrative costs, attorney’s fees, the net value of the estate was appraised at $50,222,842.23, from which $1,934,571.73 in New York State estate tax and $11,459,290.16 in federal estate tax was payable.
+Following his death, Vanderbilt's gross estate was valued at $54,530,966.59; after deductions for debts, administrative costs, attorney’s fees, the net value of the estate was appraised at $50,222,842.23, from which $1,934,571.73 in New York State estate tax and $11,459,290.16 in federal estate tax was payable.

-Prior to his death, Vanderbilt had made financial provisions for several members of his family, including:
+During his lifetime, Vanderbilt had made over $20,000,000 in financial provisions for several members of his family, including: